-Before I break it down for you though in my behind-the-scenes video, here are the three links I will be referencing in the video:
+These here are the three links I keep referencing to in the video:

 In the video I show the kind of links I have been enjoying since I started using Nix’s done-for-you press release services.